 7 Questions Regarding Life without Children

-On this track, we have discussed a therapeutic approach to resolution.
+In this section, we have discussed a therapeutic approach to resolution.
 This has included restructuring the couple’s relationship, facing denial of loss and choosing a life without children.

-On the next track, we will discuss couple issues in the legacy phase.
+In the next section, we will discuss couple issues in the legacy phase.
 This will include lingering loss, patterns of protection, a changed sexual relationship and infertility as an identity.